Logo Casa Guardiola

 Casa Guardiola D. Salvador Guardiola

-Photograph of the 50’s where we can see D. Salvador Guardiola Fantoni in the courtyard with his grandchildren watching a cow being milked.
+Photograph from the 1950s showing Don Salvador Guardiola Fantoni in the courtyard with his grandchildren, observing a cow being milked

-It is currently run by the heirs of this marriage, who have renovated and equipped it with the necessities, adapting it for events: new bathrooms, a new area for catering, a soundproof room for dancing, a museum room with the old harnesses of the time…
+Currently, the residence is managed by the descendants of this couple.
+They have renovated and equipped it with modern necessities, transforming it into a venue suitable for hosting events.
+This includes installing new bathrooms, a dedicated catering area, a soundproof dance room, and a museum room showcasing the historical harnesses of the era.

 This is the official website of Casa Guardiola, property of Dehesa Los Cerrados S.L.